vo2021/ossync/README.md

 $./ossync.exe --help
 Usage of ./ossync.exe:
   -bucket string
         the OCI bucket which is synced to local (default "bucket-name") -interval int
         the interval between sync (default 10)
+  -output string
+        the local folder path to sync to
   -profile string
         the OCI profile name (default "DEFAULT")
 ```